JPetta/xtramile-test/task-1-java-engineer.md

 Assuming we have a large set of patients (500,000+) in a relational database, we want the user to type part of a patient name and the system returns a list of matched patients.

-o What data structure and search/matching algorithm to use and why? o How fast the search is using this algorithm and data structure? o Additional approaches from any point of view are acceptable to achieve best performance result
+1. What data structure and search/matching algorithm to use and why?
+2. How fast the search is using this algorithm and data structure?
+3. Additional approaches from any point of view are acceptable to achieve best performance result

 ### Answers :